 Next day was the hotel’s guided tour of Hoi An, starting with first things first – the Banh Mi Vietnamese sandwich shop made famous in Anthony Bourdain’s travel food show, and mentioned in every guide to Hoi An.

 The unpretentious shop was tiny and cramped, the queues flowed into the street, and the service was incredibly fast.
-We were in and out with our fresh, delicious Banh Mi sandwiches in minutes, and munched on the delightfully crisp French bread and savoury meats on the street, among the tourists taking selfies brandishing their sandwiches beneath the photo of Anthony Bourdain.
+We were in and out with our fresh, delicious Banh Mi sandwiches in minutes, and munched on the delightfully crisp French bread stuffed with savoury meats on the street, squeezed among the tourists taking selfies brandishing their sandwiches beneath the photo of Anthony Bourdain.
 Later our guide showed us the original shop, a market stall that was completely empty compared to the clamouring throng at the newer, famous shop.

-Hoi An town was much bigger than I expected, packed with herds of Chinese and Korean tour groups who roamed the streets in rickshaw caravans and snapped selfies of themselves in Vietnamese cone hats.
+Hoi An town was much bigger than I expected, packed with herds of Chinese and Korean tour groups who roamed the streets in rickshaw caravans and snapped selfies posing in Vietnamese cone hats.
 Colourful street lanterns made for a festive atmosphere, but eventually the heat and my bad knee became too much for me.
 I was starting to limp, so we ditched our plan to have dinner in town, and stocked up on more tasty Banh Mis to take back to our nice, serene villas.

 Next was a day of wellness at the Heart of the Earth Spa, with its myriad spa treatments and holistic healing therapies, based on the nature-connection teachings of Vietnam’s world-famous monk, Thich Nhat Hanh, who has a global following of millions.